nickjj/ansible-security/README.md

 Next up will be to enable and configure ufw to only expose the ports you want open.
 It is setup so that you can enable, disable or reset ufw by simply setting a single variable.
 Then you can feed it a custom list of rules to dictate which ports/protocol should be open or closed.

-Lastly it installs [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) which is one of the best tools you can hope for when it comes to rate limiting login attempts and intelligently detecting questionable activity without really knowing what you're doing (this is why I use it!).
+Lastly it installs [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) which is one of the best tools when it comes to rate limiting login attempts and intelligently detecting questionable activity without really knowing what you're doing (this is why I use it!).

 #### Why is the ssh port still 22?